aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fonts/_index.md

 ## Font Formatting

 Current font formatting is represented by a Font object returned by the DocumentBuilder.Font property.
 The Font class contains a wide variety of font properties possible in Microsoft Word.
-The below example demonstrates how to set font formatting.
+The below example shows how to set font formatting.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-DocumentBuilderSetFormatting-DocumentBuilderSetFontFormatting.cpp" >}}